aekari/Apollo-Industries/README.md

 # Apollo-Industries
-A single page, business-themed site.
+A single page, industrial site.

 You can view the live version [here](https://aekari.github.io/Apollo-Industries/).